Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

   A valid sequential execution of SPSC method calls would possess the following characteristics.

-  _An enqueue can only be matched by one dequeue_: Each time an `spsc_dequeue` is executed, it advances the `Last` index.
-Because only one dequeue can happen at a time, it's guaranteed that each index is only dequeued once.
+  _An enqueue can only be matched by one dequeue_: Each time an `spsc_dequeue` is executed, it advances the `First` index.
+Because only one dequeue can happen at a time, it's guaranteed that each dequeue proceeds with one unique `First` index.
+Two dequeues can only dequeue out the same entry in the SPSC's array if their `First` indices are congurent modulo `Capacity`.
+However, by then, this entry must have been overwritten.
 Therefore, an enqueue can only be dequeued at most once.

   _A dequeue can only be matched by one enqueue_: This is trivial, as based on how @spsc-dequeue is defined, a dequeue can only dequeue out at most one value.